djgroen/flee-release/README.md

 Flee is released under a BSD 3-clause license.
 The GitHub repository with the latest source can be found at http://www.github.com/djgroen/flee-release.

+## Simple Test for Flee

+Try a toy example of Flee using:

+python3 test_flee.py

 ## Main source files